nithishdivakar/nithishdivakar.github.io/content/collections/collaborative_filtering/collaborative_filtering_part_02.md

 ### Alternating Least Squares (ALS) Derivation

 *This section derives the ALS update rules.
-MAth heavy, safe to skip.
-The key takeaway is at the bottom.*
+Math heavy, safe to skip.
+The key takeaway is at the end of this section.*

 Let $P \in \mathbb{R}^{m \times k}$, $Q \in \mathbb{R}^{n \times k}$, and $C \in \mathbb{R}^{m \times n}$ be the confidence matrix.
 The full loss is: